 A: You don't.
 Welcome to New Hampshire, where "Live Free or Die" is taken seriously, and you don't have to worry about people in uniform coming to your door to take your (registered) guns — because there’s no gun registration in this state.
 What you own is nobody else’s business.

 Q: What about machine guns?
 Aren’t they registered?

 A: OK, you got me.
-Even though there’s no state registration in New Hampshire, “machine guns” (full-auto or select-fire guns, including burst-mode capable guns), sound suppressors (“silencers”), short-barreled rifles (barrels under 16 inches) and shotguns (under 18 inches), handguns with shoulder stocks, and certain other unusual guns fall under federal law (The National Firearms Act of 1934 — the NFA) and involve special federal forms and fees.
+Even though there’s no state registration in New Hampshire, “machine guns” (full-auto or select-fire guns, including burst-mode capable guns), sound suppressors (“silencers”), short-barreled rifles (barrels under 16 inches) and shotguns (under 18 inches), any rifle or shotgun with a total length under 26 inches, handguns with shoulder stocks, and certain other unusual guns fall under federal law (The National Firearms Act of 1934 — the NFA) and involve special federal forms and fees.
 New Hampshire, unlike some other states, doesn’t prohibit NFA weapons.

 Q: Do I need a license to carry a gun?

 A: Yes, but only for these two purposes (per RSA 159:4): (1) to carry a LOADED handgun "concealed upon the person," other than in your home or place of business (where you can do so without a license); and (2) to have a LOADED handgun in a vehicle (whether the handgun is concealed or not — which is why the "Pistol/Revolver License" in your wallet doesn't say "concealed").
 Note: Because someone was actually arrested for driving with an unloaded pistol in his glove compartment accompanied by its loaded magazine ADJACENT to it, the NH Supreme Court affirmed that "loaded" means what everyone knows it means: that the gun has live ammunition IN it.
 See our article posted on 8/7/13.